littlstar/littlstar.github.io/content-guide.md

 ##### Banners

 A banner is a great way to further promote your video to a wider audience and serves as a kind of advertisement for your video.
 Banners are **suggested** if you would like your video to be **featured** and **required** if you would like your video to be **sponsored** on our platform.
-Currently, a banner can only be applied by [specifically requesting](mailto:support@littlstar.com?subject=VIdeo%20Banner%20Request) that one be applied manually by a member of our team.
+Currently, a banner can only be applied by [specifically requesting](mailto:support@littlstar.com?subject=VIdeo%20Banner%20Request) that one be applied manually by the Littstar Content team.
 We are working on an automated system that will allow you to apply and replace a banner whenever you wish.
-When submitting a request for a new banner, please include a JPG image that is at least 1600px wide.
+When submitting a request for a new banner, please include a JPG or PNG formatted image that is **at least** 1920x1080 pixels.

 #### Photos

 When you upload a new photo to Littlstar we process it into four specific versions (in addition to the originally uploaded photo) that are designed to be consumed across various devices and mediums. **The file size limit for uploads though our web interface is currently 5GB**.
-We are working on a public HTTP import URL feature which will allow for sizes in excess of this limit.
 These versions have been designed to work across the maximum number of devices and clients.
 Each version is used to display your photo in specific sections and areas across our platform.
 However, the originally uploaded photo is used in our player on that photo's page to ensure every visitor experiences your photo at its maximum resolution and quality.

 ### Embedding